 During World War II, Dad joined the Canadian army.
 But for health reasons he wasn't allowed to go on overseas duty.
 Instead he served in Canada.
 After discharge from the army he worked on the Northwest Staging Route between Edmonton and Aklavik.

-In 1950, he married Rolande (Billie) Billo and had three boys: Laurie, Raymond, and Mark.
+After the war he returned to his career in professional sales where he would enjoy success for many years to come.In 1950, he married Rolande (Billie) Billo and had three boys: Laurie, Raymond, and Mark.
 After his wife's untimely death in 1963, he married Terry Peltier and they had twin daughters: Diane and Marlene.
 He is also the devoted grandfather to four grandsons: Matthew Bradshaw, Christopher and Bradley Davis, and Erik Howard Davis.

 Howard Reginald Davis will also be missed by his brothers and sisters.
 He was one of seven children; being predeceased by an older brother Alan, and sister Winnifred, he is survived by one brother: Gerry, and three sisters: Lucille, Beverly, and Madeline.

-Dad was an extremely caring son, brother, father, and grandfather.
+Born in Victoria on the 5th of June 1921, Dad moved with his family to Prince George in 1925 and to Edmonton in 1927 where he spent most of his life except for a brief period in the late seventies when he lived in Victoria.Dad was an extremely caring son, brother, father, and grandfather.
 And he was a loving and considerate husband to his wife Terry.
 Dad and Mom were devoted to each other throughout their 28-year marriage.
 He will continue to be loved and dearly missed by Mom, his brothers, sisters, children and grandchildren who will dearly miss his great sense of humor, his loving and caring ways, and his helping hand.

 ..................................

-AN ODE TO MY DAD
+AN ODE TO MY DADBy Marlene Davis

 A precious person in my life has just slipped away